Software testing basics

 Escaped DefectsBugs found after release

-Test Execution RateNumber of tests completed
+Test Execution RateTests completed in time

-Future of Software Testing Basics
+Future of Software Testing

 FAQs